todoleza/codex-container/README.md

   - starts an optional two-hop `socat` relay, with a dedicated proxy container owning the host-side hop and the firewall sidecar bridging `localhost:1080` to `/run/codex-proxy/proxy.sock`
   - supports environment overrides for extra Podman args and startup-summary hold time
   - opens an interactive `bash` in the container when no command is given
-- `run-in-podman-kube.sh`
+- `run-in-podman-kube.sh` - experimental
   - draft launcher
   - uses `podman kube play`
-  - not a confirmed workable solution yet
+  - explored as an alternative to pod commands, is too complicated and interactivity gets blocked by Fedora selinux policy

 ## Layout